#wouldyoulookatthatmother

 Concept Stage

-In a sleep-deprived world of flashing, primary coloured plastic, and relatives grumbling about not having seen enough photos of one’s baby recently, it’s all too easy for parents to lose track of who they really are.
-I feel as though it sounds disrespectful to my adored children to state that I am ‘more than just a mum’, but I feel quite fiercely as though I am.
+In a sleep-deprived world of flashing, primary coloured plastic, and relatives grumbling about not having seen enough photos of a baby recently, it’s all too easy for parents to lose track of who they really are.
+With no intention of being disrespectful towards her adored children, after having her second child Sarah began to feel her sense of identity ebb away, but within her a fierce sense that she was ‘more than just a mother’.

-About 15 years before having my first child I’d graduated with a First Class (hons) degree in Fine Art from Winchester School of Art.
-My art practice went on the back burner as my career went off in a curatorial direction.
-I had a dream that I’d (re)launch my fine art practice with gusto ‘when the child sleeps’… only my babies weren’t that keen on sleep!
-So, when an ex-colleague, (Graham, previously of Ikon Gallery, Birmingham where I’d worked at the very beginning of my professional career) invited me to participate in a Black and White Photo Challenge on Facebook (uploading one black and white photo per day for seven days, no people, no captions, challenge a friend to join the fun each day), I jumped at the opportunity to photograph other than my adored, technicoloured off-spring.
+About 15 years before having her first child she’d graduated with a First Class (hons) degree in Fine Art from Winchester School of Art.
+Sarah’s art practice went on the back burner as her career went off in a curatorial direction.
+She had a dream that she’d (re)launch her fine art practice with gusto ‘when the child sleeps’… only her babies weren’t that keen on sleep!
+So, when an ex-colleague, (Graham, previously of Ikon Gallery, Birmingham where she’d worked at the very beginning of her professional career) invited Sarah to participate in a Black and White Photo Challenge on Facebook (uploading one black and white photo per day for seven days, no people, no captions, challenge a friend to join the fun each day), she jumped at the opportunity to photograph other than her adored, technicoloured off-spring.

-My phone’s always within arms reach (generally switched to silent – never wake a sleeping baby!
-Oh, the irony!), so taking photos on my phone was one thing I could do to find the person beneath the mother.
+Like many mums, Sarah found that her phone’s always within arms reach (generally switched to silent – never wake a sleeping baby!
+Oh, the irony!), so taking photos on her phone was one thing she could do to exercise her personal creative drive and find the person beneath the mother.

 Having become a parent whilst living in a tiny shoe-box of a house, I realised how many new parents, in a panic-stricken state, up and move to homes with more space shortly after becoming parents.
 If I could create a book with a percentage of proceeds going to these two charities, a book with perforated leaves that enabled people to pull out plates, and fill their walls with interesting images at relatively low cost, I could help families on several levels, whilst helping my own.